-Providence Spina is an Environment, Energy & Resources Group counsel in Crowell & Moring's Washington, D.C. office, where she focuses on regulatory counseling and litigation under the Clean Air Act, the Clean Water Act, the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the National Environmental Policy Act (NEPA), and other environmental statutes.
+Providence Spina is an Environment & Natural Resources Group counsel in Crowell & Moring's Washington, D.C. office, where she focuses on regulatory counseling and litigation under the Clean Air Act, the Clean Water Act, the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the National Environmental Policy Act (NEPA), and other environmental statutes.
 Providence represents clients in a wide range of industries, including the energy, agricultural, and chemical industries, and also trade associations.

 Providence's representative matters include:

 - Representing an electric utility in a Clean Air Act enforcement action involving alleged violations of the New Source Review program and Title V. The federal district court dismissed the claims, and the Third Circuit affirmed the dismissal on appeal.
 United States v.
 EME Homer City Generation, L.P.
 727 F.3d 274 (3d Cir.
 2013).